Site search

 Going Digital: The 1940 Census Hits the Web and YouTube

+Today's post comes from Gregory Marose, an intern in the National Archives Office of Strategy and Communications.
 On April 2 at 9 a.m.
 (EDT), the National Archives will launch its first-ever online U.S. census release.
-By visiting 1940census.archives.gov, internet users can access a digitized version of the entire census, including more than 3.8 million images of schedules, maps, and enumeration district descriptions.
-The first Federal Population Census was taken in 1790, and a [...]
+By visiting 1940census.archives.gov, internet users can access a digitized version of the entire census, including more than 3.8 million images of … Continue reading Going Digital: The 1940 Census Hits the Web and YouTube

 Facial Hair Friday: When Irish mustaches are smiling